codess-aus/DP-900/nonrelational.md

 Document databases store data in JSON or XML format and do not require all documents to have the same structure.

+Azure Cosmos DB **SQL API**.
+It is used to implement **Document database**.
+Document database stores data in JSON or XML format.
+Document store does not require all documents to have the same structure.
+Azure Cosmos DB provides Core (SQL) API for Document database implementation.

 A **key/value** data store functions essentially as a large hash table and is optimized for fast data writes.

 Each data row is referenced by a single key value.
 The only operations supported are simple query, insert, and delete operations.

 Data updates require the application to rewrite the data for the entire value.
 Queries can be run by a key or a range of keys.

 You should use a key-value non-relational data store to maintain user preferences for your company's application.
 Key-value stores are highly optimized for simple searches like user preferences.
 A Key-value store associates each data value with a key which can be used to access the data.

-Azure File storage is not the recommended storage solution for key/value storage implementation.
 Microsoft recommends Azure Cosmos DB Core (SQL) API for new key/value requirements.
 Key/value storage is also supported by Azure Table storage and Cosmos DB Table API.

+You should use the Azure Cosmos DB Table API to implement a Key-value store.
+Key-value stores are highly optimized for simple lookups scenario.
+Azure Cosmos DB provides Table API for key-value store implementation.

 A **column-family** data store is similar to a relational data store in that data is organized as rows and columns, but the columns are divided into column families that can store multiple values in a single column.
 A row does not necessarily have a value in each column family.